In a plethora of industries worldwide, there’s been a collective push to eliminate the...

-As we settle back into the grind of a 9-5 work week, complicated by school pickups and kids’ sports, it’s tempting to daydream about that fantastic beach location, where you spent part of January relaxing by the beach.
+As we settle into the grind of a 9-5 work week, complicated by school pickups and kids’ sports, it’s hard to resist daydreaming about the serenity of your favourite seaside destination.

-First and foremost you need to be sure you can afford to purchase a house, and all the expenses that go with it like mortgage, rates, insurance, maintenance and property management fees.
-Though you may think the rental income will cover those expenses, let’s take a closer look at all the good things and the bad things.
+First and foremost you need to be sure you can afford to purchase a house, and all the expenses that go with it.
+Think mortgage, rates, insurance, maintenance and property management fees.
+Though you may think the rental income will cover those expenses, let’s take a closer look.

 PROS TO BUYING A HOLIDAY INVESTMENT PROPERTY

-1. Holiday Home on tap without those premium prices – Disappear for a weekend to unwind whenever the mood takes you and relive that wonderful chilled “January feeling” anytime.
+1. Holiday Home on tap without the premium prices – Disappear for a weekend to unwind whenever you feel like.

 2. Be the most popular friend ever – Rent it to friends at a discounted rate, or ask them to recommend your place to their friends.